skedgo/tripgo-api/docs/extensions.md

 2. Sign up to the [Yelp Developers Site](https://www.yelp.com/developers)
 3. Enter your `Yelp API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 4. Geocoding results will then come augmented with Yelp's API through the TripGo API for your API key (after at most 5 minutes).

+### Foursquare 🌎

+1. Read the [Foursquare Terms of Use](https://developer.foursquare.com/docs/terms-of-use/overview) and make sure you comply with them in your app.
+2. Sign up to the [Foursquare Developers Site](https://foursquare.com/developers/signup)
+3. Enter your `Foursquare API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+4. Geocoding results will then come augmented with Foursquare's API through the TripGo API for your API key (after at most 5 minutes).

 ---